MichaelHallik/robotframework-xmlvalidator/README.md

 #### Final note on error collection

 On account of the purpose of this library, all encountered errors (regardless the involved types) are collected and reported.
-The validator analyzes all files, collects encountered errors (if any) and, finally, reports the results of the run in the console and in the Robot Framework log
+The validator analyzes all files, collects encountered errors (if any) and, finally, reports the results of the run in the console and in the Robot Framework log.

-If you want the test run to receive a FAIL status when, at the end of test run, one or more errors have been found, then set: `fail_on_errors=True`.
+Every test case in which one or more errors have been collected, will receive status FAIL unless `fail_on_errors=True` (see earlier explanations).

 ### Keyword documentation